To set the whole translation process in motion, the ball’s in the client’s court.

 To create the best possible translation, preparation is key.

-So, before I get started, I have a kick-off meeting with each of my translation clients.
-We talk about your requirements, discuss the style guide and chat about the right tone of voice.
-If you have any relevant reference materials or anything that’s previously been translated, then I ask for you to send that through at this stage too, as it will help with consistency.
+So, before we get started, we’ll talk about your requirements, discuss the style guide and chat about the right tone of voice.
+If you have any relevant reference materials or anything that’s previously been translated, then we ask for you to send that through at this stage too, as it will help with consistency.

-Once that’s done, I can get stuck into my industry research and, using reliable sources, compile a list of specific terms that will be useful for the translation.
+Once that’s done, we can get stuck into our industry research and, using reliable sources, compile a list of specific terms that will be useful for the translation.

-For the translation itself, I use Computer Assisted Translation (CAT) tools, as do the vast majority of translation professionals out there.
+For the translation itself, we use Computer Assisted Translation (CAT) tools, as do the vast majority of translation professionals out there.

 There are various popular CAT tools available but they all pretty much do the same thing.
 They remember the way that terms and chunks of text have been translated in the past, streamlining translation, and helping with consistency.

-So, all the documents that I’ve previously translated in the same field or for the same client help me to translate new projects efficiently and acurrately.
-Throughout the translation, I’m always referring back to my multi-term glossary.
+So, all the documents that we’ve previously translated in the same field or for the same client help us to translate new projects efficiently and acurrately.

-When it comes to any queries I might have about the project, I try to strike the right balance between not bothering my clients with unucessary questions, whilst firmly believing that it’s always better to ask than it is to assume.
+When it comes to any queries we might have about the project, we try to strike the right balance between not bothering our clients with unnecessary questions, whilst firmly believing that it’s always better to ask than it is to assume.

-I like to think of every project as a collaboration, so I’m open to any feedback and I’m happy to offer one round of changes after delivery.
+We like to think of every project as a collaboration, so we’re open to any feedback and we’re happy to offer one round of changes after delivery.

-Once we’re happy with the final result, I send the project invoice through.
+Once we’re happy with the final result, we send the project invoice through.
 It can be settled within 10 days by either bank transfer or Paypal.

-Once all is done and dusted, the final step is the customer satisfaction survey, which is your chance to leave honest feedback about your experience working with me, and about the quality of my work.
+Once all is done and dusted, the final step is the customer satisfaction survey, which is your chance to leave honest feedback about your experience working with us, and about the quality of our work.

-There’s nothing I like more than building long-term relationships with clients, so I make it my business to make sure that every single client goes away happy, and thinks of me the next time they find themselves in need of a translation into Portuguese.
+There’s nothing we like more than building long-term relationships with clients, so we make it our business to make sure that every single client goes away happy, and thinks of us the next time they find themselves in need of a translation into Portuguese.